 The Connecticut Huskies sure have their work cut out for them when they take the field Saturday at Noon for the home opener of the 2009 season.
-Coming to town is 19-ranked North Carolina, who is coming off a 40-6 thumping of The Citadel.
+Coming to town is No. 19 North Carolina, who is coming off a 40-6 thumping of The Citadel.

-UConn certainly made some mistakes against Ohio, and if they continue to repeat those mistakes, Saturday could be a long game for them.
+UConn certainly made some mistakes again Akron, and if they continue to repeat those mistakes, Saturday could be a long game for them.
 Then again, the coaches saw the film and know what they need to correct to be successful against a talented Tar Heels team.

 Randy Edsall wasn't a happy coach after beating Ohio 23-16 Saturday night.
 He had every right to be upset with some areas of his football team.
 He has been around long enough to know how to address a problem quick and fix it.
-That is why there is a lot of excitement surrounding this weekends game.
+That is why there is a lot of excitement surrounding the game this weekend.

 North Carolina is a strong team, but this game is certainly winnable for the Huskies as long as they successfully complete the game plan.
 It certainly plays into the Huskies favor that this game is at home.
 Last year UConn struggled when they faced North Carolina in Chapel Hill.